Why Your Next Vacation Should Be to the Florida Keys's First-Ever All-Inclusive Resort

 If you're in the market for some R&R, here are the details: The boutique stay features 135 private bungalows, each outfitted with alfresco soaking tubs and garden showers.
 (Swoon.)
 In addition to luxury accommodations bathed in natural textures and soothing tropical hues, guests here have access to a host of amenities within the resort's garden-like atmosphere.
 Two pools, two Jacuzzis, three piers, and countless beachfront cabanas offer plenty of space for kicking back; those who want to stay active can make use of the resort's beach cruisers (two bikes come with every bungalow), daily yoga classes, snorkeling gear, various boats and water vessels, and the "Fitness Tiki Hut" outfitted with Pelotons.

 Island-inspired food and drink is, of course, plentiful at the resort.
 Bungalows Key Largo boasts three restaurants—one for fine dining, one serving up casual Mexican fare, and one offering Mediterranean-inspired seafood dishes and killer views.
 During blissed out beach days, a poolside cabana serves quick fare while the Sunset Tiki Bar shakes up exotic cocktails.
 And if day drinking is your thing, don't miss a cruise on one of two quirky (and genius) floating tiki boats.

 Want to experience this all-inclusive paradise in the Florida Keys?
-Rates start at $449 per person per night, including all food and drink, resort amenities, watersports, and activities such as yoga, cooking and mixology classes, fish fries and pig roasts.
+Rates start at around $1,000 per night based on double occupancy, including all food and drink, resort amenities, watersports, daily yoga classes, and nightly entertainment.
+Visit bungalowskeylargo.com to book.